 Take rigorous online courses

 Misperceptions about online degree programs may lead some to believe that online courses are easier than their on-campus counterparts.
 However, both learning formats award the same degrees from comparable workloads and curriculum.
-Online MBA degrees also provide students with a foundation of business concepts and abilities while further developing critical-thinking and decision-making skills.
+Online MBA degrees also provide students with a foundation of business concepts and abilities while further developing critical-thinking and decision-making and leadership skills.

-The differences are more so in the types of learning styles and interactions than the concepts or assignments covered during the course.
+The differences are more so in the types of learning styles and interactions than the concepts or assignments covered during the coursework.
 Group projects and interactive discussions still take place in online degree programs, just through virtual tools like video conferencing and online messaging that facilitate the necessary collaboration.

-For instance, the Online MBA program at the Smith School of Business offers the same rigorous and fulfilling coursework as the on-campus program.
+For instance, the online MBA program at the Smith School of Business offers the same rigorous and fulfilling coursework as the on-campus program.
 In fact, many of the professors that teach online courses also lead on-campus sessions with the same curriculum.
 Students also engage in two on-campus residences, which solidify the connections made in the online environment with in-person interactions.

 View your work experience as a positive asset

-The many years you spend in the workforce after completing your undergraduate degree can benefit you when you return to school.
-Most business schools prefer when applicants have professional work experience, with several programs tailored to students with a certain level of business knowledge from the start.
+The many years you spend in the workforce after completing your bachelor’s degree can benefit you when you return to school.
+Most AACSB-accredited business schools prefer when applicants have professional work experience, with several programs tailored to students with a certain level of business knowledge from the start.
 Online MBA degrees are especially suited to working professionals, as the nature of an online program allows students to maintain their current positions while enrolled in the program.

 Enjoy flexibility—with certain time commitments

 Flexibility is one of the main selling points that convince professionals to obtain an online MBA.
 This is because online courses offer students a higher degree of convenience than learning in a traditional classroom setting.
 With a mix of asynchronous and synchronous learning, online coursework easily adapts to personal and professional schedules.
-This allows students to balance their studies with other commitments and gives them the freedom to complete an advanced degree without relocating to be near a campus.
+This allows students to balance their higher education studies with other commitments and gives them the freedom to complete an advanced degree without relocating to be near a campus.

 Flexible start dates can make it even more convenient for working professionals to pursue a degree, allowing them to choose a time that doesn’t coincide with the busiest seasons at work.
 Smith Online MBA students can choose to start the program in January, May or September.

 However, it’s important to note that even with such flexibility, online learning still requires a time commitment.
-While you can pursue some aspects of online programs at your own pace, there are still curriculum specifics, syllabi and timelines to follow.
+While you can pursue some aspects of online programs at your own pace, there are still curriculum specifics, coursework requirements, syllabi and timelines to follow.
 Most online assignments will have deadlines and set exam schedules will require you to be available for testing at certain times.

 The Smith Online MBA program considers the benefits of self-paced learning and in-classroom attendance, which is why the program offers the best of both.
 Students can make in-person, real-time connections through required synchronous live sessions each week.
 Students are then free to complete the coursework at their own pace during the rest of the week.
 The two residencies at College Park, Maryland, further facilitate live conversation and networking skill development and give online students a touch of the campus experience.
-Smith students can earn their degrees in as few as 24 months, but doing so, of course, requires completing the right amount of coursework each semester.
+Smith students can earn their graduate degrees in as few as 24 months, but doing so, of course, requires completing the right amount of coursework each semester.

 Apply for financial assistance and federal aid programs